 The Student IT Advisory Committee (ITAC), composed of student representatives from many UMD colleges and schools, reviews all proposals and makes recommendations to the VP/CIO on how to distribute the allocated funds to projects deemed to have the greatest impact.

-Proposals are due to the ITAC chairperson by April 14, 2017 and should include the following sections:
+Proposals are due by 5 p.m.
+Wednesday, March 30, 2022 and should include the following sections:

 Proposer(s): Full name(s) and affiliation(s)